-Why Do I Need a vCISO or a CISO?
+vCISO or CISO?

-Deciding on whether to insource to a Chief Information Security Officer (CISO) or outsource to a virtual CISO (vCISO) is a critical step in getting your security program up and running quickly and efficiently.
+Deciding on whether to insource to a Chief Information Security Officer (CISO) or outsource to a virtual Chief Information Security Officer (vCISO) is a critical step in getting your security program up and running quickly and efficiently.

 With salary, benefits, stock programs, bonuses, etc., CISOs often cost$250k-$300k per year.
 A vCISO’s services typically cost $35k-$250k per year and decrease with time as the focus shifts to maintenance.
-A vCISO is a great way to apply verifiable industry experience to clarify your needs and apply scalable bandwidth with flexible costs.
+A vCISO is a cost-effective way to apply verifiable industry experience to clarify your needs and apply scalable bandwidth.

-Some organizations have employees who wear many hats.
-These employees often wouldn’t consider security as their primary role, may have very little formal security training, and therefore might not know where to begin when trying to implement security measures.
-In this instance, a vCISO is beneficial as it will enhance internal capabilities by bringing expertise and techniques from trained professionals.
+These employees, despite taking on information security objectives within their role, often wouldn’t consider security as their primary job function.
+They may have very little formal security training and might not know where to begin when trying to implement security measures and security awareness.

 Not only does a vCISO limit the turnover, but it also provides proven methodologies, and can help ensure that expertise isn’t lost during an employee transition, regardless of whether your organization decides to hire another full-time security professional or not.

-Clearly, as the purveyor of virtual CISOs, I am in the corner of outsourcing.
+Clearly, as the purveyor of virtual CISOs, I am in the corner of outsourcing security services.
 But, there are also advantages to a full-time CISO over a part-time vCISO.

 If properly positioned, a full-time CISO will quickly improve the security posture of an organization through the focus of their bandwidth and their ability to internally influence executive management.

 Managing security risk is a core business function in today’s world.
-Whether you outsource or insource, get your security program up and running immediately.
+Whether you outsource or insource, get your information security program up and running immediately.
 Don’t get left behind!